lvnacy-obsidian/carnival-network/NETWORK-ROADMAP.md

 ## Known Limitations & Future Considerations

 ### Current Limitations
-- External API service stub implementations
+- External REST API service not yet created (ActService/QueryService are internal only)
-- No persistent database (planned for Phase 4)
+- No persistent database (planned for Phase 4) - currently in-memory with persistence cache
-- No authentication beyond basic API keys
+- No authentication beyond basic API keys (when external API created)
+- No webhook signature verification (handlers exist but need security implementation)
 - No webhook retry logic for failures
-- Limited rate limiting (per-client only)
+- Limited rate limiting (per-client only, not yet implemented)
+- Observability providers not yet implemented (framework exists)

 ### Future Enhancements
 - OAuth2/JWT authentication